 If you are experiencing chronic back pain, it may be time to consider switching to a pillow that better supports your spine.

-A good pillow should provide support for your neck and head while cushioning your pressure points.
+A good pillow should support your neck and head while cushioning your pressure points.

-It should also be adjustable so that you can find the perfect level of support, regardless of your sleeping position.
+It should also be adjustable to find the perfect level of support, regardless of your sleeping position.

-It’s worth taking the time to find a pillow that will help you get a good night’s sleep and wake up feeling refreshed and pain-free.
+It’s worth finding a pillow that will help you get a good night’s sleep and wake up feeling refreshed and pain-free.

 If you are struggling with back pain, it might be time to invest in a new mattress.
-A medium-firm mattress that is both responsive and supportive can help relieve muscle tension and promote better sleep.
-When shopping for a mattress, be sure to test out different models and find one that feels comfortable and supports your spine.
+A medium-firm, responsive, supportive bed can help relieve muscle tension and promote better sleep.
+When shopping for a mattress, test out different models and find one that feels comfortable and supports your spine.

-If you are experiencing back pain, it is important to consult with a healthcare professional.
+If you are experiencing back pain, you must consult a healthcare professional.
 While some mattresses have been shown in research to reduce back pain, there may be other factors causing your discomfort.
-A professional will be able to help you find the source of your back pain and recommend the best course of treatment.
+A professional can help you find the source of your back pain and recommend the best course of treatment.